GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 1. In the Cloud Platform Console, go to the **[VM Instances](https://console.cloud.google.com/compute/instances)** page.
-1. Click the checkbox next to your postgres-tutorial instance.
+1. Click the checkbox next to your `chef-workstation` instance.
 1. Click the Delete button at the top of the page to delete the instance.